 Visualization Framework (opens larger image in a new window)

-The sensemaking process begins with a cue from the environment, such as an increase in customer complaints, an unexpected drop in production, or a team charged with improving a process who discover a glitch in the system :
+The sensemaking process begins with a cue from the environment that something is wrong, such as an increase in customer complaints, an unexpected drop in production, or a team charged with improving a process that discovers a glitch in the system:

-1. Triggering cues (information that acts as a signal) from the environment are perceived by one or more people in a Community of Interest.
+1. Triggering cues (information that acts as a signal) from the environment are perceived by one or more people in a Community of Practice.

-3. Specific data from the information environments trigger the mental activation of familiar mental models.
-The members of the Community of Interest analyze and discuss the anomalies until they discover a purposeful structure or pattern for interpreting the new information.
+3. Specific data from the environment triggers the mental activation of familiar mental models.
+The members of the Community of Practice analyze and discuss the anomalies until they discover a purposeful structure or pattern for interpreting the new information.
 This transforms the problem space into various solutions.
-This process of “pattern matching” starts the basis for constructing new or revised mental models.
-Since patterns differ among the members, they collaborate by telling stories, metaphors, etc. to build common understanding.
+This process of pattern-matching starts the process of constructing new or revised mental models.
+Since patterns differ among the members, they collaborate by telling stories, creating metaphors, etc. to build common understanding.

-4. Activation of a specific mental model is typically triggered by matching salient facts to one or two key features that uniquely anchor a new model that can be agreed upon by the Community of Interest can agree upon.
-Tacit knowledge or intuition is often used to build mental models and the degree of tacit knowledge will vary among the members, thus they use a “negotiation process” to ensure all needs are met (or at least prioritize them according to available resources).
+4. Activation of a specific mental model is typically triggered by matching salient facts to one or two key features that uniquely anchor a new model that can be agreed upon by the Community of Practice.
+Tacit knowledge or intuition is often used to build mental models and the degree of tacit knowledge will vary among the members, thus they use a negotiation process to ensure all needs are met (or at least prioritize them according to available resources).

-5. An action plan is used to instill the selected mental model into the work space in order to transform it to the desired state (during the visualization process intent must always be associated with action, otherwise it is just wistful thinking).
+5. An action plan is used to instill the new mental model into the environment in order to transform it to the desired state (during the visualization process intent must always be associated with action, otherwise it is just wishful dreaming).
 The action plan includes the final development of any needed content, material, or products.
 Once all the pieces are put together, the action plan is implemented.

-6. New information from the transformation process is perceived by the Community of Interest, which in turn processes it to determine if the patterns match their desired mental model.
+6. New information from the transformation process is perceived by the Community of Practice, which in turn, processes it to determine if the patterns match their desired mental model.

-7. If the new information does not match the Community of Interest's newly constructed mental model (situational anomalies are again perceived and they may or may not differ from the original ones), then the visualization process begins anew; thus the project is not a one-shot affair but an agile and iterative process.
+7. If the new information does not match the Community of Practice's newly constructed mental model (situational anomalies are again perceived and they may or may not differ from the original ones), then the visualization process begins anew; thus the project is not a one-shot affair but an agile and iterative process.

 Modeling is similar to shaping in that it aids in transforming the troubled environment to meet the new mental model, but rather than using prototypes, it uses people (models) to test and transform the environment.

-- Creativity - Observing several models performing and then adapting a combination of characteristics or styles to create a new style.
+Creativity - Observing one or more models perform and then adapting a combination of characteristics or styles to create a new style.